klotus716/RepData_PeerAssessment1/PA1_template.md

 ### Part 1

-The imputed values dataset is modified to include a variable for the part of the week (weekend or weekday) into the observations fall.
+The imputed values dataset is modified to include a variable for the kind of day (weekend or weekday) on which the observations fall.

 ```r